Denise Keller: Career

 At age 13, she was discovered in a shopping mall by a modeling scout and signed with a modeling agency.

 Keller became Singapore's representative in Ford's Supermodel of the World finals in 2000, for which she won the title.
-Throughout her modeling career, she has been the face of countless TV and print commercial campaigns.
+Throughout her modeling career, she has been the face of multiple TV and print commercial campaigns.
 Among the various TV shows she has hosted was the Ford Supermodel Singapore Finals in 2001.

 By 2002, she had modeled internationally, from New York City to Hong Kong to Tokyo.
-And in that same year, she got her biggest break to date when she was selected to be the female VJ for MTV Asia.
+And in that same year, she was selected to be the female VJ for MTV Asia.
 She has hosted two MTV Asia awards and has interviewed rock, pop, and hip hop superstars from all around the world.

 In 2005, Denise Keller took part in Singapore's second English language reality dating program Eye for a Guy 2.
 In this program several eligible bachelors pursued the affections of Ms. Keller in this "Bachelorette"-style program.
 While well received by critics and its viewers, Eye for a Guy 2 was plagued by low viewership throughout most of its run.
 This only changed during the final two episodes when Ms. Keller made her choice among the final two suitors, Howard Shan Lo and Wolfgang Gorny.
 Even then, the final episodes were dogged by controversy regarding 'leaked' photographs of Denise Keller and Wolfgang Gorny together in Bali.
 Detractors of the series accused these 'leaked' photos to be nothing more than a ploy to increase viewership of the series.
 Eye for a Guy 2 ended with Denise Keller choosing Wolfgang Gorny as the man who won her affections.
-Despite the low viewership of the series, Keller was lauded as a more compelling bachlorette compared to the first series' bachelorette, Rachel Lee.
+Despite the low viewership of the series, Keller was lauded as a more compelling bachelorette compared to the first series' bachelorette, Rachel Lee.